-Developed by Ecole Nationale des Services Vétérinaires (ENSV) within the network of OIE1 Collaborating Centres for the training of Official Veterinarians and in collaboration with Professors from the 4 French Veterinary Schools, the Ecole Inter-Etats des Sciences et Médecine Vétérinaires de Dakar (EISMV, Senegal), and the Faculty of Veterinary Medicine of Saint-Hyacinthe (Canada).
+This training course for veterinary officals was developed by the Ecole Nationale des Services Vétérinaires (ENSV-FVI) within the network of OIE1 Collaborating Centres in cooperation with professors from France’s four veterinary schools, the Ecole Inter-Etats des Sciences et Médecine Vétérinaires de Dakar (EISMV, Senegal), and of the « Centre National de Veille Zoosanitaire » of Tunis, Tunisia (CNVZ).

 PROVISIONAL SCHEDULE AND LOCATION:

-- Promote implementation of OIE standards and recommendations,
+- Promote the implementation of OIE standards and recommendations

-- Promote good governance of Veterinary Services (exchange of practices and experience);
+- Support good governance of Veterinary Services (exchange of practices and experience)

-10 modules, 3-4 days each (alignment with OIE PVS Critical Competencies).
+10 modules, three days each (in alignment with OIE PVS Critical Competencies).

 Titles of the modules: